cello-ben/HSG/README.md

 }
 ```

 See the examples in `src` for more.
 Thanks so much to u/strcspn on Reddit for their help with adding struct support.
-I plan to build on that and their pointer suggestions soon.
+I have used their advice to make this considerably more versatile.